philgyford/django-ditto/docs/services/flickr.rst

 Day Photos
 ==========

-Gets public Photos posted on a particular day by any of the Users-with-Accounts.
+Gets public Photos posted or taken on a particular day by any of the Users-with-Accounts.
 In this example, ``my_date`` is a `datetime.datetime.date <https://docs.python.org/3.5/library/datetime.html#datetime.date>`_ type:

 .. code-block:: django